WeblateOrg/weblate/docs/formats.rst

 worksheet is considered and there must be at least a column called ``source`` (which contains the source string) and a column called ``target`` (which contains the translation).
-Additionally there should be the column ``context`` (which contains the context path of the translation unit).
+Additionally there should be the column ``context`` (which contains the context path of the translation string).
 If you use the xlsx download for exporting the translations into an Excel workbook, you already get a file with the correct file format.